seanwarren/galene-documentation/source/tutorial.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^
 - Select the ``Warp`` motion compensation ① approach using the drop down menu on the right
 .. tip:: The ``Warp`` motion compensation mode takes the microscope scan pattern into account
-         and in most is the best option.
+         and in most cases is the best option.
          For more about the correction modes and the options available ② see :doc:`correction-modes`